Raw Material Use as a resource category covers living (biotic) and non-living (abiotic) material.

 Renewable Raw Material: Wood fibres from Sustainably Managed Forests

 Forests serve many functions: environmental, economic and social, providing jobs, incomes and raw materials for industry and for renewable energy.
-Forests cover some 175 million hectares of the EU or more than 42% of the EU’s land area.
+Forests cover some 175 million hectares of Europe or more than 40% of Europe’s land area.

 European forests used by the paper and board industry are sustainable.
-Not only are they a renewable resource, but every year new growth exceeds the wood harvested by an area equivalent to 1.5 million football pitches.
+Not only are they a renewable resource, but every year new growth exceeds the wood harvested by an area equivalent to 1500 football pitches every day.
 European forests are growing: 512,000 hectares from 2005-2010.
 Forests today are over 30% larger than in the 1950s.

 Renewable Energy: Bio based products